BeccAllfor1/django-todo-list/README.md

 - I had a problem where my edit button would not function.
   The error was corrected by moving the cancel and confirm button so it was inside the form.

 - I had a bottom scroll appear on my organiser page so solved this by adding a container-fluid.

 - My styling was not applying to the h1 in index.html, i discovered this was due to the center tag, so i removed this and used css instead.

+- Had an issue with the submit button, there had been a center element used  which is now obsolete, fixed it by using css.

 # Deployment
 This project was deployed using Github and Heroku.